 Fundraising does not stop during these uncertain times.
 Instead, your organization must be prepared to adapt to unforeseen and unexpected circumstances that potentially limit fundraising revenue.

 Typically, spring fundraising campaigns, events, and initiatives help nonprofits raise money for their programs that take place year-round.
 As those campaigns are canceled, pivoted, and moved with the news of the COVID-19 outbreak, many organizations are now taking their in-person events online.

 With so many moving pieces, an in-person event can be slightly overwhelming to take online.
 For instance, if you’re hosting an auction, how can you emulate a paddle raise through a webpage?
 Can you create the same energy online that you’re used to from a crowded room with an open bar?
 How do people collect their auction items after winning and paying online?

 ClickBid has helped many of nonprofits transition from an in-person auction to an online auction.
 To help you maximize your fundraising opportunity, we’ve compiled a few tips from our experience with many of these online events.
-Below, you’ll get 10 tips that will ensure your online auction operates smoothly and successfully.

 1. Take Stock of Your Items